-Venture down to the South of France to experience the traditional French way of life and enjoy the Mediterranean climate during your Summer in Aix-en-Provence.
-Engage in rich academic courses covering humanities, social sciences, and fine arts offered in both English and French.
-You’ll study in the beautiful, old section of Aix-en-Provence that was once a medieval village.
-No matter your level of French, take advantage of all that southern France has to offer.
-On your Summer in Aix-en-Provence, expand your understanding of the region through class trips and included day excursions to nearby seaside villages and beaches.
+Venture down to the south of France to experience the traditional French way of life and enjoy the Mediterranean climate.
+Engage in rich academic courses covering humanities, social sciences, and fine arts offered in both French and English.
+Study at Institut Américain Universitaire in the beautiful, old section of Aix-en-Provence, once a medieval village.
+No matter what your level of French is, you will be able to take advantage of all that Southern France has to offer.
+Expand your understanding of the region through class field-trips and included day excursions.
+Campus will certainly be your home away from home, which has a bustling student union, computer labs, and a medical center.

 - Close proximity to Mediterranean coast, beaches, and seaside towns